nuta/operating-system-in-1000-lines/website/en/15-virtio-blk.md

 }
 ```

-Overall, the request is sent in the following steps:
+A request is sent in the following steps:

-1. Construct the request in `blk_req`.
+1. Construct a request in `blk_req`.
 Specify the sector number you want to access and the type of read/write.
-2. Construct a descriptor chain pointing to each area of `blk_req`.
+2. Construct a descriptor chain pointing to each area of `blk_req` (see below).
-3. Add the index of the head descriptor of the descriptor chain to the `avail` ring.
+3. Add the index of the head descriptor of the descriptor chain to the Available Ring.
-4. Notify the device that there is a "new processing request to be handled".
+4. Notify the device that there is a new pending request.
-5. Wait until the device finishes processing.
+5. Wait until the device finishes processing (aka *busy-waiting* or *polling*).
 6. Check the response from the device.

-Here, we are constructing a descriptor chain consisting of 3 descriptors.
-The reason for splitting into 3 parts is that each descriptor has different attributes (`flags`) as follows:
+Here, we construct a descriptor chain consisting of 3 descriptors.
+We need 3 descriptors because each descriptor has different attributes (`flags`) as follows:

 ```c
 struct virtio_blk_req {